securisec/r2wiki/tips.md

 ## **Tips from fortunes**
-  > These tips are from the radare2 fortunes
+  > These tips are from the radare2 fortunes {.is-info}

  - Add comments using the `;` key in visual mode or the `CC` command from the radare2 shell
  - Add custom Have you setup your ~/.radare2rc today?